p-gen/sys/sys.rst

     The path must be absolute (begin with a '``/``').

-    If the *tag* given in the command line or the *executable* defined by the *cmd* parameter has a path then this path will be checked to belong to one of the paths given (if any).
+    If the *tag* given in the command line has a path (contains a '/') then a rule for the last part of it (the basename) will be looked for.
-    If found then the *executable* is allowed to run.
+    If such a rule is found then the path in its command part (if any) must match the *tag* path and the *tag*'s path must also be present in the "paths" parameter's list and not denied in the "!paths" parameter list also (if any).

-    If the *executable* does not contain a '**/**', then it must belong to one of path paths given after this parameter.
+    if the *tag* given in the command line does not have a path then only the "paths" and "!paths" parameters (if present)  are considered to enable the *executable* to be  run.

     If no path list is given and this parameter is negated with '``!``' then the *executable* will **not** be ran, otherwise an empty list